 Since the 2018 Farm Bill federally legalized hemp, it’s once again become a massive cash crop for the American farmer.
 Despite being illegal only a few short years ago, the hemp industry has completely exploded due to the plant’s myriad of uses.
 Industrial hemp can be fashioned into rope, sails, paper, plastic alternatives, and even eco-friendly building materials.
 Plus, the hemp-derived cannabinoid CBD has become a darling active ingredient of the wellness and beauty communities, propelling it to one of the hottest selling compounds on the market.

 This brings us to biomass, one of the many byproducts of a hemp harvest.

 With any cannabis plant, the vast majority of cannabinoids are located on the frosty resinous trichomes that pepper the outside of the mature flowers.
 These flowers typically get cured and dried before being sold as the recognizable buds you can find at dispensaries.
 However, they only make up a small fragment of the entire plant.
 So what do you do with the rest of it?

-The stalks, stems, leaves, seeds, and other material leftover after harvesting the hemp flower are packaged together and sold as biomass.
-But if biomass is just the leftover waste, what exactly can you do with it?
+The stalks, stems, leaves, seeds, and other material left over after harvesting the hemp flower are packaged together and sold as biomass.
+But if biomass is just leftover waste, what exactly can you do with it?

 What Is Hemp Biomass Used For?